-Both medium-pressure and low-pressure UV systems inactivate pathogens by disrupting the DNA of the cells, preventing their reproduction, and often killing the cell itself.1 Both low and medium pressure UV light can kill bacteria, viruses, and protozoan cysts in a single pass.2
+Both medium-pressure and low-pressure UV systems inactivate pathogens by disrupting the DNA of the cells, preventing their reproduction, and often killing the cell itself.1 Both low and medium pressure UV light can inactivate bacteria, viruses, and protozoan cysts in a single pass.2

 Low Pressure UV

-Beyond killing germs and viruses in a single pass, low pressure UV can destroy monochloramine (NH2Cl) in one pass, through a process called photolysis, or photodegradation.3 If a monochloramine is destroyed, that monochloramine cannot progress and become dichloramine (NHCl2) or trichloramine (NCl3).
+Beyond inactivating germs and viruses in a single pass, low pressure UV can destroy monochloramine (NH2Cl) in one pass, through a process called photolysis, or photodegradation.3 If a monochloramine is destroyed, that monochloramine cannot progress and become dichloramine (NHCl2) or trichloramine (NCl3).